spacotto/grimoire/python/chapters/chapter079.md

 Project B  →  requires  django==4.2
 ```

+>[!IMPORTANT]
-Without isolated environments, installing one breaks the other.
+>Without isolated environments, installing one breaks the other.
 With virtual environments, each project carries its own dependency tree.
 Thus, no conflicts.

 ## Reproducible Environments